ajalele/GoDaddy-Dynamic-DNS/README.md

 # GoDaddy-Dynamic-DNS
 Continually checks to see whether or not your public IP and the IP address for your domain's A record match.
 If not the program will change your A record to match your public IP.

-This program requires the use of the time, requests, and godaddypy python packages.  requests and godaddypy may need to be pip installed.
+This program requires the use of the datetime, time, requests, and godaddypy python packages.  requests and godaddypy may need to be installed.

 You will also need to obtain your own production API keys from GoDaddy.   https://developer.godaddy.com/keys/